sebastianpinedaar/llumux/README.md

-# 🚀 Fast LLM Routers
+<img src="images/FLR.svg" alt="Logo" width="800"/>

-**Fast LLM Routers** is a lightweight library for training and testing **routers** that select the most appropriate Large Language Model (LLM) for each propmpt.
+🚀**Fast LLM Routers** is a lightweight library for training and testing **routers** that select the most appropriate Large Language Model (LLM) for each propmpt.
 The routers can be built in a composable way by combining **scorers** that predict the answer complexity, performance, or any other user-defined criteria.
 It enables efficient use of multiple LLMs—balancing cost, speed, and accuracy.

-<img src="images/FLR.svg" alt="Logo" width="800"/>

 ## 🌟 Features